Character Controller

 Introduction

-In this tutorial, we'll make a 2D platformer using the new plugin and scripting system that has become available in Fyrox 0.25 and improved in Fyrox 0.26.
+In this tutorial, we'll make a character controller for our 2D platformer.
 Here's what you'll get after finishing the tutorial:

 You can find the source code of the tutorial here, you can test it yourself by cloning the repository and cargo run --package editor --release in the platformer directory.